Research Fundamentals PG (10386.2)

 Learning outcomesThe outcome of any unit for individual students is contingent upon what each student brings to class and the amount of energy and effort they deploy.
 However, a student who engages in all class activities with diligence can expect to be able to:

-1. Critically evaluate a variety of theoretical perspectives on the nature of research and its role(s) in society;
+1. Critically evaluate a variety of theoretical perspectives on the nature of research and its role(s) in society including an appreciation for and understanding of Indigenous ways of knowing and cultural competencies;

 2. Critically evaluate the epistemological and ontological underpinnings of research;

-3. Evaluate the ethical consequences of research choices and their impact on the role of the researcher;
+3. Evaluate the ethical consequences of research choices, their impact on the role of the researcher and develop a deep understanding of ethics as expressed within reference documents such as the Australian Code for the Responsible Conduct of Research;

-4. Demonstrate a critical appreciation for the historical, social and political contexts of research choices; and
+4. Demonstrate a critical appreciation for the historical, social and political contexts of research choices and recognise the implications of research values; and

 5. Illustrate the ability to write effectively in academic English by appropriately communicating complex research concepts and ideas.